-5.1 Water - Quantity of water abstracted by manufacturing sites Performance measures
+5.1 Water: Quantity of water abstracted by manufacturing sites

-Water abstracted in m per tonne of production.
+Performance measures:

-- Change in the volume of water in cubic meters (m) abstracted in 2018 (1 October 2017 to 30 September 2018) compared to 2008 (1 January 2008 to 31 December 2008). - Percentage change in the volume of water abstracted per tonne of production in 2018 (1 October 2017 to 30 September 2018) compared to 2008 (1 January 2008 to 31 December 2008).
+- Water abstracted in m3 per tonne of production. - Change in the volume of water in cubic meters (m3) abstracted in 2020 (this covers the period 1 October 2019 to 30 September 2020) compared to 2008 (1 January 2008 to 31 December 2008). - Percentage change in the volume of water abstracted per tonne of production in 2020 (1 October 2019 to 30 September 2020) compared to 2008 (1 January 2008 to 31 December 2008).

 Each factory records water abstracted for use in manufacturing from various sources.
-These sources are classified as; municipal/piped sources, groundwater (direct abstraction by site), surface water (direct abstraction from river or lake), brackish/saline sources (direct abstraction from estuary or sea), water delivered to site by tanker, non-contact cooling water (any source).
+These sources are classified as; municipal/piped sources, groundwater (direct abstraction by site), surface water (direct abstraction from river or lake), brackish/saline sources (direct abstraction from estuary or sea), water delivered to site by tanker, noncontact cooling water (any source).